Arete Fellowship (Hilary 2026)

 The fellowship runs for 6 weeks.
 To take part, you should be

-• Committed to attending all discussions sessions (unless unforeseen circumstances arise)
+• Committed to attending all 90 minute discussions sessions (unless unforeseen circumstances arise)

 • Excited about making a positive impact